 Each data subject shall have the right granted by the European legislator not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning them, or similarly significantly affects them, as long as the decision (1) is not is necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) is not authorised by Union or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, or (3) is not based on the data subject's explicit consent.

-If the decision (1) is necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) it is based on the data subject's explicit consent, Gabriele Gutwirth shall implement suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and contest the decision.
+If the decision (1) is necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) it is based on the data subject's explicit consent, Gabriele Gutwirth Communication Design shall implement suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express their point of view and contest the decision.

-If the data subject wishes to exercise the rights concerning automated individual decision-making, they may, at any time, contact any employee of Gabriele Gutwirth.
+If the data subject wishes to exercise the rights concerning automated individual decision-making, they may, at any time, contact the controller of Gabriele Gutwirth Communication Design.

 i) Right to withdraw data protection consent

-If the data subject wishes to exercise the right to withdraw the consent, they may, at any time, contact any employee of Gabriele Gutwirth.
+If the data subject wishes to exercise the right to withdraw the consent, they may, at any time, contact the controller of Gabriele Gutwirth Communication Design.

 7. Data protection provisions about the application and use of Instagram

 On this website, the controller has integrated components of the service Instagram.
 Instagram is a service that may be qualified as an audiovisual platform, which allows users to share photos and videos, as well as disseminate such data in other social networks.